Sunday, February 9, 2020

 But despair not, those of you who may be wondering what childhood traumas motivated Hanslick, Stravinsky, and others, to churlishly suggest that music is incapable of expressing emotions!
 There are many scholarly articles in support of the opposite point of view as well, including Robinson (quoted above), PN Juslin, and Malcolm Budd (1989).

 Zangwill's notion that music “has nothing to do with emotion” seems absurd to me.
-I don't know that I would go as far as suggesting that music has everything to do with emotion – music exists on multiple plains, one of which is intellectual (wherein we analyze music, and marvel at clever and often unexpected things that great music-makers do/did), but for me at least, the main reason I want to explore the intellectual aspects of music is because it moves me, and I'd love learn learn why and how this happens.
+I don't know that I would go as far as suggesting that music has everything to do with emotion – music exists on multiple plains, one of which is intellectual (wherein we analyze music, and marvel at clever and often unexpected things that great music-makers do/did), but for me at least, the main reason I want to explore the intellectual aspects of music is because it moves me, and I'd love to learn learn why and how this happens.

 Do you have any thoughts on the question of whether music actually communicates emotion, or does it trigger emotion?
+Or do you agree with Zangwill that music has nothing to do with emotion?

 I lean slightly more to the idea that music triggers emotions, rather than communicates them, but my view on this could change next week.
+Perhaps it can both trigger emotions and communicate them?

 On a related point, we sometimes hear people proclaim that music is a universal language, but I disagree.